ARM-software/astc-encoder/Docs/Building-BE.md

 Even though Arm64 can run in a BE mode, it's now very rare in practice.
-It's no longer supported out of the box in the latest Arm upstream compiler releases, and getting hold of a sysroot is increasingly painful.
-To test BE builds I therefore cross-compile Linux builds for MIPS64 and use `qemu-user` to run them.
-This doesn't use a real sysroot, so everything must be compiled with `-static` linkage.
+It's no longer supported out of the box in the latest Arm upstream compiler releases, and getting hold of a sysroot is increasingly difficult.
+To test BE builds, I therefore cross-compile Linux builds for MIPS64 and use `qemu-user` to run them.
+This doesn't use a real sysroot, and so everything must be compiled with `-static` linkage.

 ## Host software